SNodeC/snode.c/README.md

 ## Minimum required Compiler Versions

-The only really version-critical dependencies are the C++ compilers.
+The most version-critical dependencies are the C++ compilers.

 Either *GCC* or *clang* can be used but they need to be of an up to date version because SNode.C uses some new C++20 features internally.